rpdelaney/dumbpw/README.rst

 .. |MAINTAINABILITY| image:: https://img.shields.io/codeclimate/maintainability-percentage/rpdelaney/dumbpw
    :target: https://codeclimate.com/github/rpdelaney/dumbpw

-To create and remember passwords for online services, the best practice is to use a password management tool such as `Bitwarden <https://bitwarden.com/>`_ to generate long, cryptographically random passwords.
+To create and remember passwords for online services, the best practice for most folks online is to use a password management tool such as `Bitwarden
+<https://bitwarden.com/>`_ to generate long, cryptographically random
+passwords.
 Then, a very strong passphrase is used to lock the password manager.

 Unfortunately, in a misguided attempt to encourage users to choose better passwords, many websites and apps have `very bad password policies <https://kottke.org/12/06/the-worlds-worst-password-requirements-list>`_